Vukodlok/Personal_Projects/README.md

 ## Zoidberg Bio
 Very basic html and css page for Dr. Zoidberg from the show Futurama.
 This was made as part of freecodecamp's Responsive Web Design course.

+## Linux Documentation
+An example of some basic Linux commands presented as a documentaion page.
+This was made as part of freecodecamp's Responsive Web Design course.